 If you happen to be a hardware enthusiast, then you are most likely familiar with all-in-one liquid coolers.
 They just so happen to be the new norm these days.
 Sure, air coolers are just as good, but we see AIOs more frequently these days.
 Originally, they were expensive and hard to get.
 As such, the average PC gamer didn’t see a use for them.
 However, they are more accessible and affordable these days.
 That is exactly why they are so popular.

 PRODUCT INFO Pure Loop 240 Manufacture be quiet!
 Available at View at Amazon

 Also, that just so happens to be the reason why we’re here today.
-We’re taking a look at be quiet’s new lineup of Pure Loop coolers.
+We’re taking a look at Be Quiet’s new lineup of Pure Loop coolers.
 We have taken a look at other Be Quiet! products in the past, as can be seen in our Be Quiet!
 Dark Rock Pro 4 Review as well, and usually, they don’t disappoint us.
 Specifically, we are taking a look at the be quiet!
-Pure Loop 240 Essential AIO. be quiet! is already known for its craftsmanship, and the Pure Loop 240 embodies that perfectly.
+Pure Loop 240 Essential AIO.
+Be Quiet! is already known for its craftsmanship, and the Pure Loop 240 embodies that perfectly.

-So, if we’re going to sum up this cooler in one word, it would be “refreshing”.
+So, if we want to sum up this cooler in one word, it would be “refreshing”.
 This is the first time the German company is taking its shot at AIOs.
 Usually, the first attempt does not go well.
 However, we were left presently surprised, and you might be as well.
 Let’s find out what’s so special about this liquid cooler in our be quiet!
 Pure Loop 240mm AIO CPU Cooler review.